 - Use of assistive devices and adaptive equipment

 - Prevention methods

-If you’re experiencing Joint Pain, come and see us!
-Give us a call on (08) 9203 7771 or email email@example.com and book an appointment and we’ll check them out, alleviate any concerns and give you the best possible treatment to keep the pain at bay.
+If you’re experiencing joint pain, come and see us!
+Give us a call on (08) 9203 7771 or email firstname.lastname@example.org and book an appointment and we’ll check itout, alleviate any concerns and give you the best possible treatment to keep the pain at bay.

 Surprised that Physio can help with Joint Pain?
 Wondering what else we treat?
 Take a look at our Physiotherapy Treatments page – you may be surprised at the range of ailments that can be treated with Physio.